uc-cdis/mariner/README.md

 Mariner's API is an implementation of the [GA4GH](https://www.ga4gh.org) standard [WES API](https://ga4gh.github.io/workflow-execution-service-schemas).

-See a sketch of the Centralized Gen3 Compute Environment idea [here](https://docs.google.com/document/d/1_-y5Tpw-xeh0Ce1D7DwalLkrdVQ0Osgrd8k7RE-H6tY/edit).
+A sketch of the Centralized Gen3 Compute Environment idea can be found [here](https://docs.google.com/document/d/1_-y5Tpw-xeh0Ce1D7DwalLkrdVQ0Osgrd8k7RE-H6tY/edit).

 ## How to deploy Mariner in a Gen3 environment